htyjers/DGTS-Inpainting/README.md

 Python >= 3.6
 PyTorch >= 1.0
 NVIDIA GPU + CUDA cuDNN
+scikit-image
+scipy
+opencv-python
+matplotlib
 ```

-1. To train the proposed model described in the paper, run the following command:
+1. To train the proposed model described in the paper.
+Prepare training datasets and put them in ```./data/places2/train```, then run the following command:
 ```
 Run "Python3 /DGTS/code/train/run_train.py"
 ```

-2. To inpaint the masked images, run the following command:
+2. To inpaint the masked images, Prepare training datasets and put them in ```./data/places2/test```, then run the following command:
 ```
 Run "Python3 /DGTS/code/test/run_train.py"
 ```
 * *The code and pre-trained models of upsampling network borrows heavily from [here](https://github.com/yingchen001/BAT-Fill), we apprecite the authors for sharing their codes.*

-3. Please download the pre-trained model of [Places2](https://www.dropbox.com/s/jipius8hwcr3795/places.pth?dl=0) into "/DGTS/save/".
+3. Please download the pre-trained model of [Places2](https://www.dropbox.com/s/jipius8hwcr3795/places.pth?dl=0).
+* *You can set the path of our pre-trained model [here](https://github.com/htyjers/DGTS-Inpainting/blob/DGTS/code/test/test.py#L106) and the path of upsampling pre-trained model [here](https://github.com/htyjers/DGTS-Inpainting/blob/DGTS/code/test/test.py#L100).*

-* *Following the previous work, the input images randomly match masks which adopted from the widely used irregular mask dataset to generate the masked images.*
+4. Following the previous work, the input images randomly match masks which adopted from the widely used [irregular mask dataset](https://nv-adlr.github.io/publication/partialconv-inpainting) to generate the masked images.